Please note: to apply you must be registered in our application management system a minimum of two business days prior to the closing date

 Viability

-- The relevance and timeliness of the proposed project.
+- relevance and timeliness of proposed activities

 Impact

-- The contribution of the activity towards re-imagining the future for international engagement in the cultural and creative industries.
+- the contribution of the activity towards re-imagining the future for international engagement in the cultural and creative industries

-- The extent to which the activity contributes to a sector that is accessible, inclusive and equitable.
+- the extent to which the activity contributes to a sector that is accessible, inclusive and equitable.

 You must respond to one or more of the bullet points listed below.